beginning of content

 Osteoporosis is when bones lose minerals and become more brittle.
 If you have osteoporosis, you are at increased risk of breaking a bone if you fall.

-Your doctor may ask you screening questions every 12 months to assess your risk.
-You can also use the Know your Bones self-assessment tool.
+Your doctor may use the fracture risk assessment tool to assess your fracture risk.
+You can also use the Know Your Bones self-assessment tool.

 To help prevent osteoporosis, you should include enough calcium in your diet: